michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.8.7 =
+- Adde the `select2` custom field type that lets the user select items with auto-complete list which can possibly populated with AJAX.
+- Added the ability for the `path` and `toggle` custom field types to support repeatable sections.
+- Fixed a bug that a section title was not displayed when there was a field with the `placement` argument of the `section_title` value.
+- Fixed a PHP warning with the `no_ui_slider`, `array_fill() [function.array-fill]: Number of elements must be positive...`.
+- Fixed a bug with the `no_ui_slider` custom field type that saving a value of `0` caused a slider not to be displayed.
+- Tweaked the style of collapsible section titles.

 = 3.8.6 - 2016/10/02 =
 - Added the `no_ui_slider` custom field type which lets the user set values in ranges.